plewis/plewis.github.io/phylogenetics/hw-bmsim.md

 You will first need to choose a pseudorandom number seed.
 This should be a whole number greater than 0.
 You can use whatever number you like here.

 Remember that, in the Brownian motion (BM) model, variance (i.e. uncertainty) accumulates at the rate $$\sigma^2$$ per unit time.
-The **trait value at the end of an edge** is normally distributed with **mean** equal to the trait value at the beginning of the edge and **variance** equal to the length of time represented by the edge multiplied by the rate $$\sigma^2$$.
+The **trait value at the end of an edge** is normally distributed with **mean** equal to the trait value at the beginning of the edge and **variance** equal to the length of time represented by the edge (these are the numbers beside the edges in the figure above) multiplied by the rate $$\sigma^2$$.
 Note that I've imported the **sqrt** function so that you can use it to take the square root of the variance (and the square root of the variance is the standard deviation you need to supply to the normalvariate function).

 ## What to turn in

-Please send me (via slack preferably) your python3 file that you've modified from the template above.
+Please send me (either by email or a Slack DM) your python3 file that you've modified from the template above.